hcanon42/radiojhin-jukebox/README.md

 ## Description

 RadioJhin is only used by the best Jhins in the silver league of League of Legends.\
-Every hour, it joins a predefined voice channel if at least one person is connected on it and plays a randomly selected Jhin voice line.\
+Every hour, it joins a voice channel called "radioJhin" if at least one person is connected on it and plays a randomly selected Jhin voice line.\
-It also welcomes everyone who comes in the channel.
+It also welcomes everyone who comes in this channel.

 ## Installation

 To install the bot on your server, just enter the URL : https://discord.com/api/oauth2/authorize?client_id=874625717856514078&permissions=3145728&scope=bot
 And you just have to choose the server you want to put it into !\
 (Don't forget that you need authorization to put a bot on your server)\
-I am currently working on a solution so that you may implement it on your own server without deploy your own bot.

 ## Usage

+You have to rename one of the voice channels --> "radioJhin"\
 Just connect to the selected channel and let the art begin !

 ## Utility

 None

 ## Contributing